charan300804/EDU-BLOCK/README.md

     ```bash
     npm run genkit:dev
     ```

+3.  **What does this do?** This command starts the Genkit development server, which makes your AI functions available as a local API that the Next.js frontend can call.

-3.  **Expected Output**: You will see messages indicating that the Genkit server (the "Flow Server") is running.
+4.  **Expected Output**: You will see messages indicating that the Genkit server (the "Flow Server") is running.
 It will typically be on port `3100`:

     ```
     [Flows] Flow Server is running at http://127.0.0.1:3100
     ```

-Now, both the frontend and the AI backend are running.
+Now, both the frontend and the AI backend are running and can communicate with each other.

 ---